beego/beedoc/en-US/mvc/controller/router.md

 - NSAutoRouter(c ControllerInterface)
 - NSAutoPrefix(prefix string, c ControllerInterface)

-    These are methods to set up routers which are the same as the basic routers.
+    These are methods to set up routers equivilant to the basic routers.

 - NSNamespace(prefix string, params ...innnerNamespace)